Shannon Estuary: Biology

-Zoology: Bottlenose dolphins (Tursiops truncatus) (Montagu 1821) are seen in the estuary.
+Zoology: Bottlenose dolphins (Tursiops truncatus) are seen in the estuary.

 Fishing

-An eel trap and transport scheme is in force on the River Shannon as part of a management programme instigated following the discovery of reducing eel numbers on the River Shannon.
+An eel trap and transport scheme is in force on the River Shannon as part of a management programme instigated following the discovery of diminishing eel numbers on the River Shannon.
 The scheme ensures safe passage for young eels between Killaloe Bridge and the Shannon estuary.

-Though the Shannon estuary fishing industry is now depleted, at one time it provided employment for hundreds of men along its length.
-At Limerick, fishermen based on Clancy's Strand used the Gandelow to catch Salmon.
+Though the Shannon estuary the fishing industry is now depleted, though at one time it provided employment for hundreds of men along its length.
+At Limerick, fishermen based on Clancy's Strand used the gandelow to catch salmon.
 In the 1920s the construction of a dam at Ardnacrusha severely impacted salmon breeding and that, and the introduction of quotas, had by the 1950s caused salmon fishing to cease.
 However, recreational fishing still goes on.
-Further down the estuary at Kilrush the Currach was used to catch Herring as well as drift netting for salmon.
+Further down the estuary at Kilrush the currach was used to catch herring as well as drift nets for salmon.